 Beware trying to sleep on a regular train.
 It might be okay in Europe, where the seats are soft, but not in Asia.
 I spent an AWFUL night (I mean, seriously AWFUL) on a regular train in Vietnam, with only a sheet between me and the metal floor.
 It was surprisingly better than the ultra uncomfortable wooden benches.
 AWFUL, I tell you.
 Don’t do it.

-12. LOCAL FLAVOR: Better accommodations offer a short-but-sweet taste
+12. LOCAL FLAVOR: Travel accommodations for a short-but-sweet taste

 - Small inns: Get a more personal experience while maintaining a comfortable level of privacy.
 Look for super-cute ones that reflect something about the destination … think castles and lighthouses.